-Potassium Foods: 5 Foods High in Potassium for that Electrolyte Balance
+Potassium Foods: 5 Kalium-Rich Foods for Electrolyte Balance

 The name potassium comes from potash (ashes of plants) from which the mineral was first isolated.